monyone/aribb24.js/README.md

 * CanvasRenderer in Android Chrome with native HLS player dose not work
     * Because not support id3 timedmetadata in Android Chrome
+* aribb24-embedded.js on IE11 requires [path2d-polyfill](https://github.com/nilzona/path2d-polyfill).
+    * Embedded font use Path2D.
+IE11 does not support this feature.